How to Restore a Wood Deck

 • DIY cleaners: Usually work on dirt and mildew

-For decks to last long, it’s essential to protect the wood with a clear varnish or stain.
+Protecting the wood with a clear varnish or stain is essential for decks to last long.
 Choose a wood stain with ultraviolet (UV) ray protection to shield the wood from the sun’s rays.
-You may also stain your deck with a deeper shade to accentuate the wood’s natural beauty.
+You may shade your deck more to accentuate the wood’s natural beauty.

-Waterproofing a deck requires an oil-based stain that penetrates deeply into the wood and forms a protective barrier.
+Waterproofing a deck requires an oil-based stain penetrating deeply into the wood and forming a protective barrier.
 Put some water on your deck to see whether it needs to be resealed.
 If the water rolls away, the seal works.
 The deck needs to be sealed again if water soaks in immediately; in that case, schedule a day.

 Embrace Preventive Maintenance

-Since your deck is outdoors, it’s subject to the elements, including sunlight.
+Since your deck is outdoors, it is subject to the elements, including sunlight.
 Over time, the deck’s color will gradually shift because of exposure to UV rays.
 Regularly rearrange your stationary items, such as plant stands and chairs, to reduce the likelihood of uneven staining or splotches.

 Maintaining a spotless yard around your deck is one of the best ways to extend its life and keep it looking new.
-Always keep the trees, shrubs, and bushes around your deck trimmed, so they are at least a foot away from the deck to minimize damage.
+Always trim the trees, shrubs, and bushes around your deck so they are at least a foot away from the deck to minimize damage.
 These plants produce waste that attracts moisture and accumulates in the crevices of wooden decks.
-Excess water may cause various issues, including rot, mold, or moss that can damage your deck.
+Excess water may cause various issues, including rot, mold, or moss, which can damage your deck.

-Before buying decking tools and supplies, measure your deck to know its exact size.
-That way, you can avoid dashing to the hardware store in the middle of your renovation because you forgot to pick up enough supplies.
+Before buying decking tools and supplies, measure your deck for size.
+That way, you can avoid dashing into the hardware store during your renovation because you forgot to pick up enough supplies.

 Leave a Reply